-- (1) enter into any transactions which are material to the Company or a related party or any transactions unusual in their nature or conditions involving goods, services or tangible or intangible assets to which the Company or any of its former subsidiaries was a party; - (2) make any loans or guarantees directly or through any of its former subsidiaries to or for the benefit of any of the following persons: - (a) enterprises directly or indirectly through one or more intermediaries, controlling or controlled by or under common control with the Company; - (b) associates of the Company (unconsolidated enterprises in which the Company has significant influence or which has significant influence over the Company) including shareholders beneficially owning 10% or more of the outstanding shares of the Company; - (c) individuals owning, directly or indirectly, shares of the Company that gives them significant influence over the Company and close members of such individuals families: - (d) key management personnel (persons having authority in responsibility for planning, directing and controlling the activities of the Company including directors and senior management and close members of such directors and senior management); or - (e) enterprises in which a substantial voting interest is owned, directly or indirectly, by any person described in (c) or (d) or over which such a person is able to exercise significant influence.
+- enter into any transactions which are material to the Company or a related party or any transactions unusual in their nature or conditions involving goods, services or tangible or intangible assets to which the Company or any of its former subsidiaries was a party; - (2) make any loans or guarantees directly or through any of its former subsidiaries to or for the benefit of any of the following persons: - (a) enterprises directly or indirectly through one or more intermediaries, controlling or controlled by or under common control with the Company; - (b) associates of the Company (unconsolidated enterprises in which the Company has significant influence or which has significant influence over the Company) including shareholders beneficially owning 10% or more of the outstanding shares of the Company; - (c) individuals owning, directly or indirectly, shares of the Company that gives them significant influence over the Company and close members of such individuals families: - (d) key management personnel (persons having authority in responsibility for planning, directing and controlling the activities of the Company including directors and senior management and close members of such directors and senior management); or - (e) enterprises in which a substantial voting interest is owned, directly or indirectly, by any person described in (c) or (d) or over which such a person is able to exercise significant influence.

-Effective October 1, 2021, the Company signed a consulting agreement with its Chief Executive Officer, through ADF Family Holding Corp., a company owned by the Chief Executive Officer, for a term of 36 months, at a rate of \$18,000 per month.
-The aforementioned monthly fee shall be reviewed at January 1, 2023, and then annually thereafter on January 1 by the Board of Directors of the Company for each succeeding year during the term of the agreement, and may be adjusted at the sole discretion of the Board of Directors.
+Effective October 1, 2021, the Company signed a consulting agreement with its Chief Executive Officer, through ADF Family Holding Corp., a company owned by the Chief Executive Officer, for a term of 36 months, at a rate of \$18,000 per month, increasing to \$22,000 per month effective January 1, 2024.
+The aforementioned monthly fee shall be reviewed annually on January 1 by the Board of Directors of the Company for each succeeding year during the term of the agreement and may be adjusted at the sole discretion of the Board of Directors.
 The Company may terminate the agreement at any time upon 120 days' written notice.
-As at December 31, 2023, there are no amounts included in accounts payable and accrued liabilities (2022 - \$23,000) payable to ADF Family Holding Corp. as a result of this consulting agreement.
-Any amounts payable to ADF Family Holding Corp are unsecured, payable on demand and non-interest bearing.
+As at December 31, 2024, there are no outstanding amounts (2023 - nil) payable to ADF Family Holding Corp. as a result of this consulting agreement.

-Effective June 1, 2022, the Company signed a consulting agreement with its Chief Financial Officer, through 10055098 Manitoba Ltd., a company owned by the Chief Financial Officer for a monthly rate of \$6,250, increasing to \$9,938 effective March 1, 2023.
-The aforementioned fee shall be reviewed annually on January 1, 2023.
+Effective June 1, 2022, the Company signed a consulting agreement with its Chief Financial Officer, through 10055098 Manitoba Ltd., a company owned by the Chief Financial Officer.
+Effective March 1, 2023, the rate was changed to \$10,000 per month, increasing to \$11,000 per month effective January 1, 2024, and subsequently increasing to \$13,000 per month effective May 01, 2024.
+The aforementioned fee shall be reviewed annually on January 1.
 The Company can terminate the agreement with 30 days' written notice; otherwise, the agreement has an indefinite term.
-As at December 31, 2023, there are no amounts included within accounts payable and accrued liabilities (2022 - \$20,000) payable to 10055098 Manitoba Limited as result of the consulting agreement.
-Any amounts payable to 10055098 Manitoba Ltd are unsecured, payable on demand and non-interest bearing.
+As at December 31, 2024, there were no amounts payable to 10055098 Manitoba Ltd. (December 31, 2023 - nil).

-During the year ended December 31, 2023, the Company paid GVI-CDS, a company controlled by the Chief Executive Officer, a total of \$85,000 (2022 - \$85,000) for business administration services, \$222,000 (2022 - \$229,000) in rental costs, \$36,000 (2022 - \$34,000) for information technology support services, and \$318,000 (2022 - \$254,000) for clinical research services.
-The business administration services summarized above are provided to the Company through a consulting agreement with GVI-CDS.
+During the year ended December 31, 2024, the Company paid GVI-CDS, a company controlled by the Chief Executive Officer, a total of \$85,000 (2023 - \$85,000) for business administration services, \$222,000 (2023 - \$222,000) in rental costs, \$44,000 (2023 - \$36,000) for information technology support services, and \$439,000 (2023 - \$318,000) for clinical research services.
+The business administration services summarized above are provided to the Company through a consulting agreement with GVI-CDS

 Research and development services are provided through a consulting agreement with CanAm Bioresearch Inc. ("CanAm"), a company controlled by the Chief Executive Officer.
-During the year ended December 31, 2023, the Company paid CanAm \$7,000 (2022 - \$4,000) for research and development services.
+During the year ended December 31, 2024, the Company paid CanAm \$5,000 (2023 - \$7,000) for research and development services.